 What is Algorithmic Trading?

 Algorithmic trading is the process of using computer programs to automatically execute trades based on a predefined set of rules.
-Instead of manually buying and selling stocks, you define your strategy once, and the algorithm handles execution — consistently, without emotion, and at speeds impossible for humans.
+You define your strategy once.
+The algorithm handles execution: consistently, without emotion, and at speeds a human cannot match.

 How Does Algorithmic Trading Work?

-- Signal Generation — The algorithm scans the market for conditions that match your rules (e.g., “RSI below 30 and price above 200-day moving average”).
+- Signal generation.
+The algorithm scans the market for conditions that match your rules.
+For example,

-- Decision Making — Based on the signal, the algorithm decides what to buy, sell, or hold, and in what quantities.
+`@RSI(close, 14) < 30 AND close > @SMA(close, 200)`selects stocks that are oversold today but still in a long-term uptrend. - Decision making.
+Based on the signal, the algorithm decides what to buy, sell, or hold, and in what quantities.

 A Simple Example